Hawaii gets tourism surge as coronavirus rules loosen up

 Visitors said rules in their home states are different than those in place in Hawaii.

 “We carry our masks around and if we walk into an establishment we’ll wear one, and if people look like they’re uncomfortable with us around, we’ll put one on.
-But otherwise, like I said where we come from, people are really not required to wear them,” said Wisconsin visitor Larry Dopke.
+But otherwise, like I said where we come from, people are really not required to wear them,” Wisconsin visitor Larry Dopke said.

 “I’m not wearing one right now, I’m outdoors,” said Todd Hasley who was visiting from Idaho.
 “Boise city has an indoor mask mandate.
 The rest of the state has a mask recommendation.”